NovelAI/novelai-tokenizer/README.md

 The JavaScript implementation used by the NovelAI frontend can be found [here](https://github.com/NovelAI/nai-js-tokenizer).

+## V2

+For V2, the original digit special tokens were replaced with english contractions.
+Digits will therefore be encoded using corresponding the byte tokens instead.

 ## License

 The tokenizer is licensed under the GNU General Public License, version 2.